YakudzaKY/HSR_SIM/README.md

 ## Plans/Features:
+- SDK documentation
 - transfer the entire application to WPF
 - repair multi threading simmulation
+- Need some content(more characters)
 - serious optimization of calculation of the result of formulas.
 Cause calculations moved from native c# methods into dynamic formulas(for better accuracy and debug). performance dropped by a factor of 20.
 A buffer was developed as an optimization measure, but further measures must be taken
 - assessment of the level of current equipment
 - Character research(find best relic set with average stats)